-Employment of licensed practical and licensed Vocational Nurses is projected to grow 16 percent from 2014 to 2024, much faster than the average for all occupations.
+Employment of Licensed Practical Nurses (LPN) and Licensed Vocational Nurses (LVN) is projected to grow 12 percent from 2016 to 2026, faster than the average for all occupations.

 As the Baby Boomer population ages, the overall need for health care services is expected to increase.
 LPNs and LVNs will be needed in residential care facilities and in home health environments to care for older patients.